Nuremberg, Pennsylvania

-Nuremberg is a census-designated place (CDP) in Schuylkill and Luzerne counties, Pennsylvania, United States.
-The population was 434 at the 2010 census.
+Nuremberg is a census-designated place (CDP) that is located in Schuylkill and Luzerne counties, Pennsylvania, United States.
+Nuremberg was previously known as New London.
+The population was 434 at the time of the 2010 census.

+History

 A post office has been in operation in Nuremberg since 1886.
 The community is served by Hazleton Area School District.

 Geography

 Nuremberg is located at 40°56′18″N 76°10′10″W (40.938375, -76.169506).

 The small farming community of Nuremberg is partially located in Black Creek Township (Luzerne County), as well as North Union Township (Schuylkill County).

 According to the United States Census Bureau, the CDP has a total area of 1.5 sqkm, all land.